Liyuna123/Gesture_Controlled_Robot/index.md

   delay(1000);                      // wait for a second
 }
 ```
+###AT Mode Code

-Here is the code I used while in AT mode.
+This was the code used while in AT mode.
 ```c++
 #include <SoftwareSerial.h> //built in library to customize RX and TX pins
 SoftwareSerial BTserial(2, 3); // RX = 2, TX = 3